-As discussed earlier, development of moreality improvement rates for each age and gender depends on several parameters; initial rates, long-term rates, length of transition period, convergence method, a well as effecting cohort effects.
+As discussed earlier, development of mortality improvement rates for each age and gender depends on several parameters: initial rates, ultimate rates, length of transition period, convergence method, as well as reflecting cohort effects.

 Materiality was one of the factors taken into account in the task force's decisions.
-Materiality was measure U by the impacts of proposed mortality improvement scales on annuity factors as well as onlife expectancies at certain ages.
-Note that the impacts on annuity factors are usual, dess than those on life expectancies due to the time value of money.
+Materiality was measured by the impacts of proposed mortality improvement scales on annuity factors as well as on life expectancies at certain ages.
+Note that the impacts on annuity factors are usually less than those on life expectancies due to the time value of money.